Colleen Holland: How I Became a Healthy Vegan

 To some, this insight may seem like the same jargon we’ve been hearing from mainstream media for years.
 But it’s my belief that something changes when we become immersed in vegan culture.
 Sugar, fat, and processed foods suddenly become acceptable—and celebrated—as long as they’re vegan.
 It is my goal to be a glowing ambassador of the veg lifestyle, and becoming a healthier vegan (however one defines it) has helped me achieve this.

-Want to hear more about Colleen's path to becoming a healthy vegan?
-Follow her on Facebook here.
-Other stories by Colleen include:
+Learn more about Colleen's journey to becoming a healthy vegan by following her on Facebook here!

 Read More »